Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 You can buy any underlying instrument such as stock, commodities, index, or forex for option trading in India.

-The upfront fees that you pay for buying an option contract is called the ‘Premium’ and
+The upfront fee that you pay for buying an option contract is called the ‘Premium’.

 What is Option Trading